Spectral flow for Dirac operators with magnetic links

-The next theorems address the bump-continuity of the function $\bbd$.
 Note that the introduced topologies are only concerned with the spectral point $\lambda = 0$.
 However in order to compute the spectral flow, we will also need to study continuity for arbitrary spectral points $\lambda \in \R$.

-\begin{theorem}[Bump-continuity in the bulk] For any bump function $\phi$ (centered at arbitrary $\lambda \in \R$), the following map is continuous in the bulk $\sS_{\sK}^{(K)}\times (0,1)^{K}$
+\begin{theorem}[Bump-continuity in the bulk] For any bump function $\phi$ (centered at arbitrary $\lambda \in \R$), the following map is continuous in the bulk $\sS^{(K)}\times (0,1)^{K}$

 \end{theorem}